whykay-01/air-ticket-system/README.md

 ## License

 This project is licensed under the MIT license.
+See MIT Licence for more details.